 11.4.
 If the recipient has a Payoma account, the funds will be sent immediately.

 11.5.
 If the recipient has no account with us, we will notify the recipient on the funds you wish to send them and invite the recipient to open a standard Payoma account or a temporary Payoma account.
 We will set up a reasonable term for the recipient to open Payoma account.
 Once the recipient opens any of these Payoma accounts the funds will be credited to the respective e-wallet.

 11.6.
 Once the funds are credited to the recipient’s e-wallet, the transaction becomes irreversible.

 11.7.
-Sending payments is subject to Fees including currency conversion Fees (if applicable) depending on the type of payment you make and the type of Payoma Account you hold (please see the List of the Fees).
+Sending payments is subject to Fees including currency conversion Fees (if applicable) depending on the type of payment you make and the type of Payoma Account you hold.
+For details please see the List of the Fees.

 12. RECEIVING FUNDS IN YOUR E-WALLET